steve-perkins/ResumeFodder/README.md

 	If no filename is specified, then a data file will be created with filename 'resume.json'.

-resume convert <input filename> <output filename>
+ResumeFodder.exe convert <input filename> <output filename>
-resume convert resume.xml resume.json
+ResumeFodder.exe convert resume.xml resume.json

 	The resume data file specified by the first parameter will be converted to the filename specified by the second parameter.